trofi/trofi.github.io.gen/posts/265-waypipe-fixes.md

-By default `waypipe` enables GPU acceleration on a remote side, extracts the result as a texture via `DMABUF` and sends deltas (or video) over the netowork to reconstruct it locally and pass to the compositor.
+By default `waypipe` enables GPU acceleration on a remote side, extracts the result as a texture via `DMABUF` and sends deltas (or video) over the network to reconstruct it locally and pass to the compositor.

 Does not sound too complicated.
 Or does it?
 Chosen common pixel buffer format matters here: both sides need to agree on supported configuration.